- UCAS course code

 Included in this section are course materials, software, digital SLR camera, laptop, model making expenses, printing 3D printing.

-None of these modes of production are compulsory, and the manner in which items are acquired can result in significant savings, e.g. the re-use and recycling of available materials in the production of models.
+None of these modes of production are compulsory, and the manner in which items are acquired can result in significant savings, e.g. the re-use and recycling of available materials in the production of models is encouraged and recommended.

 There is some requirement to print, but most submissions are digital.
 All materials, printing (2D, 3D), laser cutting etc. are charged at cost within the institution.